LJohnsonLab/Allen_mouse/README.md

 # Allen Mouse Brain Cell Atlas: Data Acquisition and Downsampling Tutorial

 This repository provides a structured workflow for accessing and managing large-scale data from the 10x Mouse Whole Brain Atlas  ([CCN20230722](https://alleninstitute.github.io/abc_atlas_access/notebooks/cluster_annotation_tutorial.html)).
-The objective is to generate a manageable dataset that preserves biological diversity by retaining rare cell clusters while reducing the footprint of common cell types.
+The objective is to generate a manageable dataset (`anndata` and `seurat` objects) that preserves biological diversity by retaining rare cell clusters while reducing the footprint of common cell types.
 The pipeline utilizes Python for data retrieval and R for statistical sampling.

 ## Project Structure